Logo

 Sue Bird would keep playing with the team for the next four WNBA off-seasons.

-Sue Bird competed with USA Basketball as a member of the 2000 Jones Cup Team in Taipei, Taiwan.
+Sue Bird has competed with USA Basketball as a member of the 2000 Jones Cup Team in Taipei, Taiwan.

-In 2002, Sue Bird was named to the national team which competed in the World Championships in Zhangjiagang, Changzhou and Nanjing, China.
+In 2002, Sue Bird was named to the national team which competed in the World Championships in Zhangjiagang, Changzhou, and Nanjing, China.

 In 2006, Sue Bird was invited back to the National team for the World Championships held in Sao Paulo, Brazil in September 2006.